| CECNEWs Release:

 chapter on genetic technology and bioethics.
 We are all here

+today because of the truth of this quote.
 That a debate over the viability of human cloning is even

 taking place reveals that the boundaries of responsible inquiry